OliverChao/bufmsg.nvim/README.md

 	split_size_vsplit = nil,
 	split_size_split = nil,
 	modifiable = true, -- the default messages buffer is modifiable mappings = { -- you can map your favourate mappings for messages updating and clearing. update = "<C-u>",
 		clear = "<C-r>",
-	},
+		help = "?", -- show some help msg in one float window },
 }
 ```